 In connection with the transactions contemplated by the Merger Agreement, Scotts entered into an employment agreement with Mr. James Hagedorn (the "Hagedorn Agreement").
 The Hagedorn Agreement had an original term of three years, and is automatically renewed for an additional year each subsequent year, unless either party notifies the other party of his/its desire not to renew.
 The Hagedorn Agreement provides for a minimum annual base salary of \$200,000 for Mr. Hagedorn and participation in the various benefit plans available to senior executive officers of Scotts.
 In addition, pursuant to the Hagedorn Agreement, Scotts granted to Mr. Hagedorn options to acquire 24,000 common shares.
 Upon certain types of termination of employment (e.g., a termination by Scotts for any reason other than "cause" (as defined in the Hagedorn Agreement) or a termination by Mr. Hagedorn constituting "good reason" (also as defined)), he will become entitled to receive certain severance benefits including a payment equal to three times the sum of his base salary then in effect plus his highest annual bonus in any of the three preceding years.
-Upon termination of employment for any other reason, Mr. Hagedorn or his beneficiary will be entitled to receive all unpaid amounts of base salary and benefits under the executive benefit plans in which he participated.
-The Hagedorn Agreement also contains confidentiality and noncompetition provisions which prevent Mr. Hagedorn from disclosing confidential information about Scotts and from competing with Scotts during his employment therewith and for an additional three years thereafter.
+Upon termination of employment for any other reason, Mr. Hagedorn Agreement also contains confidentiality and noncompetition provisions which prevent Mr. Hagedorn from disclosing confidential information about Scotts and from competing with Scotts during his employment therewith and for an additional three years thereafter.

-On September 16, 2004, the Company entered into an Employment Agreement and Covenant Not to Compete with Robert F. Bernstock, effective as of October 1, 2004.
-The Agreement has an initial term of three years commencing on October 1, 2004 and expiring on September 30, 2007, and superceded a letter agreement entered into by the Company and Mr. Bernstock effective as of June 1, 2003.
+On September 16, 2004, Scotts entered into an employment agreement and covenant not to compete with Robert F. Bernstock, effective as of October 1, 2004 (the "Bernstock Agreement").
+The Bernstock

+Agreement has an initial term of three years commencing on October 1, 2004 and expiring on September 30, 2007, and superceded a letter agreement entered into by Scotts and Mr. Bernstock effective as of June 1, 2003.

-Under the new agreement, Mr. Bernstock will (a) be paid a base annual salary of \$540,000; (b) participate in The Scotts Company Executive/ Management Incentive Plan with a Target Payment Percentage (as defined in that plan) of sixty-five percent; (c) receive a restricted stock grant of 25,000 common shares of the Company as of October 1, 2004, as to which any forfeiture restrictions will lapse on September 30, 2009 if Mr. Bernstock is then employed by the Company or on September 30, 2007 if Mr. Bernstock is then employed by the Company and is not then serving as Chief Operating Officer of the Company or a more senior position; (d) be eligible for additional grants and awards under The Scotts Company 2003 Stock Option and Incentive Equity Plan on a basis no less favorable to Mr. Bernstock than other senior management executives, commensurate with his position and title, targeted at the 50th percentile of peer companies for the chief operating officer position; (e) be entitled to participate in all of the Company's benefit programs for senior management executives; (f) receive holidays and sick leave in accordance with the Company's policies for senior executive officers; (g) receive additional perquisites commensurate with his position.
+Under the Bernstock Agreement, Mr. Bernstock will (a) be paid a base annual salary of \$540,000; (b) participate in Scotts' Executive Incentive Plan with a "target payment percentage" (as defined in that plan) of sixty-five percent; (c) receive a restricted stock grant of 25,000 common shares of Scotts as of October 1, 2004, as to which any forfeiture restrictions will lapse on September 30, 2009 if Mr. Bernstock is then employed by Scotts or on September 30, 2007 if Mr. Bernstock is then employed by Scotts and is not then serving as Chief Operating Officer of Scotts or in a more senior position; (d) be eligible for additional grants and awards under the 2003 Plan on a basis no less favorable to Mr. Bernstock than other senior management executives, commensurate with his position and title, targeted at the 50th percentile of peer companies for the chief operating officer position; (e) be entitled to participate in all of Scotts' benefit programs for senior management executives; (f) receive holidays and sick leave in accordance with Scotts' policies for senior executive officers; and (g) receive additional perquisites commensurate with his position.

-If Mr. Bernstock separates from employment with the Company prior to April 24, 2005, for any reason, Mr. Bernstock must repay to the Company a prorated portion of the \$300,000 sign-on bonus he received pursuant to his April 23, 2003 letter agreement with the Company.
+If Mr. Bernstock separates from employment with Scotts prior to April 24, 2005, for any reason, Mr. Bernstock must repay to Scotts a pro-rated portion of the \$300,000 sign-on bonus he received pursuant to his letter agreement with Scotts.

-If Mr. Bernstock resigns, absent a constructive termination, or is terminated for cause, Mr. Bernstock will (a) receive payment of his unpaid accrued base salary to the date of termination of employment, and (b) be entitled to any amounts provided under the terms of the Company's benefit plans and employment policies.
+If Mr. Bernstock resigns, absent a constructive termination, or is terminated for cause, Mr. Bernstock will (a) receive payment of his unpaid accrued base salary to the date of termination of employment, and (b) be entitled to any amounts provided under the terms of Scotts' benefit plans and employment policies.